percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

-This document describes a solution framework for ensuring that media confidentiality and integrity are maintained end-to-end within the context of a switched conferencing environment where media distribution devices are not trusted with the end-to-end media encryption keys.
+This document describes a solution framework for ensuring that media confidentiality and integrity are maintained end-to-end within the context of a switched conferencing environment where media distributors are not trusted with the end-to-end media encryption keys.
 The solution aims to build upon existing security mechanisms defined for the real-time transport protocol (RTP).